tomichj/user_time_zones/README.md

 ### Applying the user's time zone

-For each action a user takes, UserTimeZones will set the time zone to a user's `:time_zone` .
+The `UserTimeZones::Controller` module provides an `around_action` that wraps each action a user takes, setting the time zone to the user's `time_zone` attribute for the duration of the controller action.

-This is done in `ApplcationController` with an `around_action` that calls `Time.use_zone`.
+`UserTimeZones::Controller` was inserted into your `ApplicationController` by the UserTimeZone's install generator.
+ Any controller that needs time zone support should have `include UserTimeZones::Controller`.

 ### The User model and time zones